Tag Archive for: #HigherEducation

 A Teacher Appreciation reflection from someone who has spent more than two decades in online higher education.

 There are handmade cards taped to classroom doors.
-There are donuts in the faculty lounge.
-There are assemblies where students cheer for the teachers standing in front of them.
+Donuts in the faculty lounge.
+Assemblies where students cheer for the teachers standing in front of them.

 But what about the instructor sitting alone at a desk at 11 o’clock at night — grading discussion posts, responding to student emails, and preparing feedback for people they have never met in person?